-My head is pounding, a pneumatic drill in the depths of my mind.
+My head is pounding, a pneumatic drill in the depths of my skull.
 I open my eyes, crusty with dried up blood, scrunch them closed again, as blinding light sears my vision.

 I hear a voice.